HelenDun/UltimateTicTacToe/README.md

 This program is satisfactory to me and has extra features such as a variable game board size, changeable player names and changeable player colors with a secondary color that adjusts based on the input player color.
 The only drawback of this program is the X and O figures because they do not scale in size.
 It took me a few days and several hours of debugging as I kept telling myself, "only one more hour of debugging".

+Here is a Youtube video of the program on my MacBook Pro Laptop: https://youtu.be/BR_VVmZvYjA

 Coded, debugged and tested entirely by me, Helen Dun.